oVirt/ovirt-site/source/template/detailedhotplug.html.md

 #### Entity Description

-The following changes on disk entity will be done: A new field should be added to the table images which will indicate status of disk (plugged, unplugged) A new field should be added to the table images, type boolean , which will indicate if a disk should be activated during boot
+The following changes on disk entity will be done: A new field should be added to the table images which will indicate status of disk (plugged, unplugged) A new field should be added to the table images, type boolean, which will indicate if a disk should be activated during boot

 #### CRUD